Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

-\paragraph{Vector Matroid} The first concrete example of matroid is the vector matroid.
-Let $A$ be a matrix, the ground set $S$ is the set of the columns and a set of columns is independent if the vectors are linearly independent.
+Let $A$ be a matrix, the \emph{vector} matroid of $A$ has for ground set the columns of $A$ and a set of column vectors is independent if it is linearly independent.

 \begin{definition} A matroid $M$ is representable over the field $\mathbb{F}$ if it is isomorphic to a vector matroid of a matrix $A$ with coefficients in $\mathbb{F}$.
-We also say that $M$ is represented by $A$. \end{definition} The notion of representable matroid is central to this paper.
-Note that there are matrices, which are not similar but represent the same matroid.
+We also say that $M$ is represented by $A$ and that $M$ is a $\mathbb{F}$-matroid. \end{definition}

+Note that there are matrices which are not similar\footnote{a matrix $A$ is similar to $B$ if there is an invertible matrix $S$ such that $A=SBS^{-1}$} but represent the same matroid.
+The matroids representable over $\mathbb{F}_{2}$ are called \emph{binary} matroids and those which are representable over any field are called \emph{regular} matroids.

 \begin{example}